|

 Identifies

-1822 as a pivotal moment in the development of Highlandism,
+pivotal moment in the development of Highlandism, creating a myth

-creating a myth of Scotland as a unified Highland culture,
+of Scotland as a unified Highland culture, with a heroic past

-on George and Britiain.
-Analyses how paintings of the visit
+George and Britiain.
+Analyses how paintings of the visit by David

-by David Wilkie and J. M. W. Turner endorse Scott's message,
+Wilkie and J. M. W. Turner endorse Scott's message, whereas the

 Morrison,